Vasyl Hrytsak: Operations

 at the European Football Championship "Euro-2016".
 The member of the French Senate Natalie Gule personally thanked Vasyl Hrytsak for his contribution to preventing terrorist attacks during the European Football Championship.

 During 2016-2017, SBU units led by Hrytsak prevented 22 terrorist acts and detained 62 people.

+At the end of January 2017, an assassination attempt on People's Deputy Ihor Mosiychuk was prevented, and the perpetrators, who turned out to be accomplices of Russian intelligence, were subsequently detained.

 In 2018, Hrytsak announced that the SBU had opened a case of a terrorist attack near the building of the Espresso Canal, which took place in October 2017.
 The SBU, led by Hrytsak, investigated Wagner Group activities in eastern Ukraine such as the downing of the IL 76 with Ukrainian paratroopers on board, the storming of Luhansk airport, the storming of Debaltseve and other settlements.

+In April 2019, the SBU, led by Grytsak, neutralised and detained a group of Russian saboteurs and terrorists, and prevented a series of attacks on Ukrainian special services personnel and politicians.